LoreSchaeffer/NBTRecipes/README.md

 <br />

 ## Examples
-Examples, and more detailed description of plugin components.
+Examples and more detailed description of plugin components.

 <br />